shivajiva101/authx/README.md

 under any known name or IP address.
 This includes the time a ban came into effect, the expiration time (if applicable), the reason, and the source of the ban.

-Note that the records of players with the server privilege can only be viewed by other players with the server privilege.
+Note: access to records of players with the server privilege is restricted to players with the server privilege.

 #### ban_wl